Implementations

 Class: SlidingRadial

-class xaitk_saliency.impls.perturb_image.sliding_radial.SlidingRadial(radius: Tuple[float, float] = (50, 50), stride: Tuple[int, int] = (20, 20), sigma: Tuple[float, float] | None = None)
+class xaitk_saliency.impls.perturb_image.sliding_radial.SlidingRadial(radius: tuple[float, float] = (50, 50), stride: tuple[int, int] = (20, 20), sigma: tuple[float, float] | None = None)

 Produce perturbation matrices generated by sliding a radial occlusion area with configured radius over the area of an image.
 When the two radius values are the same, circular masks are generated; otherwise, elliptical masks are generated.
 Passing sigma values will apply a Gaussian filter to the mask, blurring it.
 This results in a smooth transition from full occlusion in the center of the radial to no occlusion at the edge.